powsybl/powsybl-tutorials/metrix/src/main/README.md

 We will authorize consumption curtailment only on SO.

-- Repeat the same configuration as the previous action (still in removing the N_G group from the adjustable groups, and without parades)
+- Repeat the same configuration as the previous action (still in removing the N_G unit from the adjustable units, and without parades)

 - Authorize consumptions 'SO_L' to vary preventively